catalicu/FunExp/README.md

 4. FundExp_metadata.txt: Contains weight loss data including Tube_name, Treatment age code, Treatment code, Age code, Protozoan treatment, replicate code, initial worm weight, final worm weight, weigth loss.
 It contains 97 samples.
 5. MetaDiv_table_FunExp12021-03-30.txt: Table listing each sample's diversity calculations, including Richness, Shannon and Simpson's index and Pielou's evenness.
 It contains 97 samples.
 6. FunEx1_calculations.csv and FunEx2_calculations.csv: Datatables with calculated 16S rRNA gene copy counts from qPCR.
 7. ASVtable_forGLM_FunExp12023-01-04.txt: This table includes ASV abundance data from data file 1 and Metadata table from data file 3 for each sample.
 It contains 97 samples.

+Data files product of data analysis are stored in the output_table/ folder:
+8. ASVslope_sorted52024-02-21.txt:
+9. ASVrel.abund.pa.txt: This table is generated with script 6.
+It includes each ASV's average relative abundance, frequency, the slope of its relationship with function and its phylogenetic classification.
+10. ASVlist2.txt: This table is generated with script 6.
+It includes each ASV's code, average relative abundance, phylogenetic affiliations and its identifier sequence.

-## Scritp descriptions
+## Script descriptions
 1. Fig1_BEF_funexp_main_bDiv_cFun.R: This script creates the three panels for Fig 1.
 The input for this script includes data files 2, 3, 4 and 5.
 2. Fig1_BEF_funexp_main_bDiv_cFun_Stats.R: Performs statistical testing to support patterns displayed in Fig1.
 Input used includes data files 2, 3, 4, and 5.
 3. Fig2_FunExp_SEM2025.R: Performs SEM analysis and generates Figure 2.
 Input files are data files 3, and 4.
 4. Fig3_qPCR_FunExp.Rmd: This script is in Rmarkdown.
 It creates figure 3 and performs statistical analyses associated with our qPCR data.
 It uses data file 6, as well as 2 and 7 for comparisons.
 5. Fig4_NMDS_adonis.R: Performs multivariate analyses including perMANOVA, NMDS ordination and homogeneity of distances.
 Uses data files 2 and 3.
-6. Fig6_FunASV_plotprep.R
+6. Fig5_FunASV_plotprep.R: This script prepares data to create figures to identify ASV underlying function.
+It relies on data file 1, 7 and 8.
+This scripts generates data files 9 and 10, required for script 7.
+7. Fig5_FunASV_plot.R: This script generates Figure 5.
+Using data files 8, 9, and 10.
+Data files 9 and 10 are generated with script 6, make sure to run it before script 7.

 SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/FunExp/blob/main/sessionInfo_funexp04242025.txt) file.